scalalang2/csharp-by-example/content/docs/chapter_2/initializer.md

 <br/>

-You can initialize an object without constructors.
+You can set fields of an object without defining multiple constructors.

 <--->